Project-Pandora-Game/pandora/CONTRIBUTING.md

 ## Do you intend to add a new feature or change an existing one?

-- If there is an existing issue about the feature you are intending to implement, write a comment on the issue or __risk someone beating you to it__.
+- If there is an existing issue about the feature you are intending to implement, write a comment on the issue or __risk someone else starting work on it after you, too, and beating you to it__.

 - **If the feature doesn't have an open issue** get in contact with us using Discord or open an issue first.